Sifchain/sifnode/docs/peggy/docs/Scenarios/evmImport.md

 1. Calling `approve()` on an ERC20 contract if the asset they intend to import is an ERC20 contract
 2. Calling `Lock()` on the [BridgeBank](SmartContracts#BridgeBank) contract.

-At the time of writing this developers are expecting the average import on Ethereum would cost a user roughly $40~$85.
+At the time of writing this, developers are expecting the average import on Ethereum would cost a user roughly $40~$85.

 ### Witness/Relayer Incurred Fees
-When a user initates an import each relayer and witness must submit a [NewEthBridgeClaim](Events/NewEthBridgeClaim) as well as a message to increment their sequence numbers to the sifchain blockchain.
+When a user initiates an import, each relayer and witness must submit a [NewEthBridgeClaim](Events/NewEthBridgeClaim) as well as a message to increment their sequence numbers to the sifchain blockchain.
 These messages cost rowan to perform.

 !> What is the average cost to a relayer/witness in rowan to perform these operations?

-## How to programatically Initate a Lock
+## How to programmatically Initiate a Lock
-Below is a program which would query a users balance of a specific ERC20 token, and then initiate a lock for the entire
+Below is a program that would query a users balance of a specific ERC20 token and then initiate a lock for the entire
 balance:
 ```typescript
 import { ethers, BigNumberish } from "ethers";